rthoyer/binocle/README.md

 ## `binocle copy ID [TYPE] [FOLDER_ID]`

-Copy a dashboard into a specified folder.
+Copies a dashboard into a specified folder.

 ```
 USAGE